michaelmhoffman/cv/README.md

 ## License

-License for software and config files: GNU General Public License v2.
+License for software, config files, and Jinja directives in `cv.md.jinja`: GNU General Public License v2.

-No license is provided for the contents of Michael Hoffman's CV (`cv.md.jinja`).
+No license is provided for the text contents of Michael Hoffman's CV (`cv.md.jinja`).
 Make your own!

 ## Support